yuegao04/docs/docs/deploy/standalone.md

 # Standalone Installation

-Suitable for PoC or test scenarios.
+Standalone installation is suitable for PoC or test scenarios.

 > Prerequisites:
-> - A Linux server with no less than 4 CPUs and 8Gi memory.
+> - A Linux server with no less than 4 CPU cores and 8GiB memory.
 > - At least 50GB of free disk space.
-> - Docker installed, refer to [Docker's official documentation](https://docs.docker.com/) for detailed guidelines.
+> - Docker installed, if not please refer to [Docker's official documentation](https://docs.docker.com/) for how to setup Docker on your machine.
 > - The server has ports 80 and 443 open.

 Run the following Docker command for standalone installation.
 For additional configuration, see following sessions.